As of July 2023, there are over 1.6 million apps in the App Store and 3.55 million apps in the Google Play Store.

 15. Pick relevant keywords: The first thing to consider when optimizing your app’s visibility is keywords.
 You should choose keywords (words or phrases) that are relevant and truly representative of your app.
 For example, if your app provides dog walkers locally on demand, the keyword “dog” by itself may not be that valuable because it doesn’t indicate download intent for that specific use case.
 The phrase “dog walker” however, could be a much better indicator of intent.
 After all, when someone finds your app, you want a conversion to occur (meaning you want them to download it).
 If a person comes across your app listing by unrelated search terms/phrases, they probably aren’t your target audience, and probably won’t download your app.

-17. Consider keyword placement: As Sensor Tower notes, “there is a clear correlation between having a keyword in the name of an app and ranking for that keyword.
-74.3% of apps that rank #1 for high traffic keywords have the target keyword in their name.”
+17. Consider keyword placement: There is a clear correlation between having a keyword in the name of an app and ranking for that keyword.
+Most apps that rank for high traffic keywords have the target keyword in their name.
 But do be careful because you app may be rejected for spamming if you use the keyword too many times.

-18. Determine keyword weight: The keywords included in app titles (for both iOS and Android apps) are by far the most heavily weighted in the algorithm.
+18. Determine keyword weight: The keywords included in app titles (for both iOS apps on Apple devices and Android apps on other mobile devices) are by far the most heavily weighted in the algorithm.
 If you want to improve your rank for a specific keyword, putting it in the title is your best bet.
-For Android apps, keyword density matters not just in the description, but in the title as well.

 You’ll automatically rank for combinations of your single-word keywords but target phrases, or “long tail keywords” because they can be much easier to rank for.
 Targeting the long tail is a great place for new developers/new apps to start.